diffix/reference/docs/multiple-aid.md

 ### JOINing rows

-When joining rows from two relations (tables, views, sub queries etc, see the glossary for a definition), the combined rows AID sets is the union of the AID sets of the rows being joined.
+When joining rows from two selectables, the combined rows AID sets is the union of the AID sets of the rows being joined.
 Crucially AID sets of the same kind (i.e. `email`) are treated as distinct AID sets!
 You might therefore end up with an AID set such as `[email-1[1]; email-2[1, 2]; email-3[1, 3]]` all referencing the same underlying `email` column, where each AID set might contain partially or fully overlapping AID values (`1` in the example).

 The same procedure is followed when joining sensitive and non-sensitive data as well.
 The only difference being that the non-sensitive data have empty AID sets.